Water is Sacred

 The Homeland Security Incident

 On a calm morning, Tyson Oreiro, a Lummi community member, went out crabbing on his traditional territory.
-Despite declining numbers of crabs, Tyson was continuing a cultural tradition that his ancestors had been practicing for thousands of years.
+Despite declining numbers of crabs, Tyson was continuing a cultural tradition that his ancestors had been practising for thousands of years.
 In this context, the simple act of fishing, or pulling a canoe, is an act of resistance and resilience.
-Everyday acts of survival (fishing, hunting etc.) may be considered activism or heroism given the structural injustices of settler-colonial systems.
+Everyday acts of survival (fishing, hunting, etc.) may be considered activism or heroism given the structural injustices of settler-colonial systems.
 However, in the tense post 9/11 climate, Tyson’s sacred space was launched into a geopolitics nexus.
-At Xwe’chieXen (Cherry Point), on Lummi traditional territory, sits an oil refinery suspect to “high risk” of terrorist activity.
+At Xwe’chieXen (Cherry Point), on Lummi traditional territory, sits an oil refinery subject to “high risk” of terrorist activity.
 That morning, in violation of Tyson’s fishing rights, the US Department of Homeland Security ordered Tyson to leave the area or be considered a threat to national security.
-Although on a personal level, Tyson had to retreat, Lummi Nation has been actively advocating ever since for their inherent and acquired treaty rights to fish and to protect the waters for the next generations.
+Although on a personal level, Tyson had to retreat, the Lummi Nation has been actively advocating ever since for their inherent and acquired treaty rights to fish and to protect the waters for the next generations.

 The Lummi Nation’s fight to protect Xwe’chieXen (Cherry Point)

 In 2015, the Lummi Nation had to face a parallel challenge in the form of an oil rig owned and operated by Royal Shell.
-The Polar Pioneer, or the “Death Star” as it came to be infamously known, received permit to drill in the Arctic Chukchi Sea.
+The Polar Pioneer, or the “Death Star” as it came to be dubbed, received a permit to drill in the Arctic Chukchi Sea.
 In response to this violation of Lummi treaty rights and to environmental threats, thousands of Indigenous and Greenpeace activists pulled together in protest.
 On the eve of the Polar Pioneer’s departure, canoes and kayak activists organized a blockade and confronted police boats.
-Although the police successfully dismantled the blockade, Royal Shell did not pursue drilling reporting there was not enough oil to make the investment worthwhile.
+Although the police successfully dismantled the blockade, Royal Shell did not pursue drilling, reporting there was not enough oil to make the investment worthwhile.
 This successful story does not hide the fact that Shell received a permit to drill, demonstrating a system failure in protecting Lummi basic needs and treaty rights.

 Fishing since time immemorial